GarliqBread/Noteup/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[Feature]'
+title: "[Feature]"
-labels: 'Type: Feature'
+labels: "Type: Feature"
-assignees: ''
+assignees: ""
 ---

 **Problem**